w-lfpup/superaction-js/README.md

 ## Typescript

-I'm not trying to pollute your globals so I've you want to add `#action` events to you event listerner map?
+I'm not trying to pollute your globals so if you want typed `#action` events, please add the following to your app somewhere thoughtful.

 ```ts
 declare global {